astral-sh/uv/README.md

 - `FISH_VERSION`: Used to detect the use of the Fish shell.
 - `BASH_VERSION`: Used to detect the use of the Bash shell.
 - `ZSH_VERSION`: Used to detect the use of the Zsh shell.
-- `RAYON_NUM_THREADS`: Used to control the number of threads used when unzipping and installing packages.
-See the [rayon documentation](https://docs.rs/rayon/latest/rayon/) for more.
 - `MACOSX_DEPLOYMENT_TARGET`: Used with `--python-platform macos` and related variants to set the deployment target (i.e., the minimum supported macOS version).
 Defaults to `12.0`, the least-recent non-EOL macOS version at time of writing.